Extra virgin olive oil is a very traditional oil with thousands of years of history.

-This article takes an evidence-based look at the full nutrition profile, fatty acid composition, and health effects of extra virgin olive oil.
+This article takes an evidence-based look at the complete nutrition profile, fat composition, and health effects of extra virgin olive oil.

 What Is Extra Virgin Olive Oil?

-The oil contains a range of healthy fats and phenolic compounds, and it enjoys popularity as a salad dressing and for cooking.
+Olive oil also contains high levels of phenolic compounds (polyphenols) and enjoys popularity as a salad dressing and for cooking (4).

 Sometimes people refer to extra virgin olive oil by the acronym of EVOO.

 Extra virgin olive oil is a key part of the ‘Mediterranean diet’ and the cuisine of Mediterranean countries such as Greece, Italy, and Spain.

 A Brief History